-Matt Brothers enters his seventh season as the head coach of the DePaul men's tennis team in 2014-15 and has made a positive impact on the program since he began his tenure with the Blue Demons.
+Matt Brothers enters his 11th season as the head coach of the DePaul men's tennis team in 2017-18 and has made a positive impact on the program since he began his tenure with the Blue Demons.

 Putting together a challenging schedule has been a staple since Brothers came to Lincoln Park in August of 2007.
-His teams routinely compete against some of the toughest programs and tournaments in the country while he has tutored five All-BIG EAST Conference selections and two all-BIG EAST Championship team honorees.
+His teams routinely compete against some of the toughest programs and tournaments in the country.
+He has tutored five All-BIG EAST Conference selections and two all-BIG EAST Championship team honorees.

-Brothers has put together an 82-76 record with 13 BIG EAST wins in his first six seasons.
-He has led the Blue Demons to four top-four finishes as the BIG EAST Championships, including second place finishes in both 2009 and 2014.
+Brothers has put together an 132-125 record in 10 seasons, including 25 BIG EAST wins.
+He has led the Blue Demons to five top-four finishes at the BIG EAST Championships, including second place finishes in both 2009 and 2014.
 In 2016, the Demons earned the first No. 1 seed at the BIG EAST tournament in program history.

-With an emphasis on building character and success in the classroom as well as on the court, Brothers has tutored 25 All-BIG EAST Academic selections while three of his teams have been honored by the ITA for recording a cumulative team GPA above 3.2.
-Nine of his student-athletes have been named ITA Scholar Athletes for having an individual GPA above 3.5.
+With an emphasis on building character and success in the classroom as well as on the court, Brothers has tutored 33 All-BIG EAST Academic selections while seven of his teams have been honored by the ITA for recording a cumulative team GPA above 3.2.
+In addition, a multitude of his student-athletes have been named ITA Scholar Athletes for having an individual GPA above 3.5.
 In 2016-17, six Blue Demons were honored as ITA Scholar Athletes.

 In 2013-14, DePaul shook off a sluggish start to earn the No. 3 seed in the BIG EAST Tournament, where the team placed second, losing to No. 1 St. John's in the conference finals, 4-1.
 Three players were named to the All-Conference squad, including Filip Dzanko, Sten Leusink and David Vieyra.